How to Set Up a DBA in Texas

 The first step to starting a DBA is to check name availability.
 Your DBA name must be distinguishable from business names filed with the Secretary of State.

-Step 2: Obtain Assumed Name Certificate
+Step 2: Obtain the Assumed Name Certificate

 The next step to start a DBA in Texas is to obtain an assumed name certificate.
 You’ll use either a county clerk’s form or a form from the Secretary of State.